todo-make-username/data-processing-struct/README.md

 This is a special attribute that can be applied to the whole class, or individual attributes.
 It tells the hydrator what to do and what not to do.
 By default, hydration and conversion will always run if it can.
 * `#[HydratorSettings()]` - This is the settings attribute that is used to enable or disable certain aspects of the hydrator for the property.
 	* **Optional Parameter:** `hydrate: bool` [default: true] - This enables/disables hydration completely for the property (or class if put on the class).
 Type conversions will not run if this is disabled for obvious reasons.
-	* **Optional Parameter:** `convert: bool` [default: true] - This enables/disables the type conversions.
-If set to false, you will need to convert all the data yourself to the correct types.
+	* **Optional Parameter:** `enhanced_conversion: bool` [default: true] - This enables/disables enhanced type conversions.
+If set to false, it will use PHP's type type coercion to convert the values.
+		* The enhanced conversion is more flexible with the incoming values.
+For example, it converts boolean strings like 'on'/'off', objects with `__toString()` can be converted to string, and array typed properties will convert empty values to an empty array.

 **Hydration Attributes**
 * `#[FileUpload]` - Specify if a property was an upload(s) and automatically pull the data from $_FILES.